dscpsyl/gmailinglist/.github/README.md

 2. Create a virtural envorinment and install the required dependencies.
 3. Fill out the `data.json` file with the correct information.
 4. Inser your google credentials in the same directory.

-## How to Use
-3. Go into the code and cahnge the "*body* variabel to match your liking.
+5. Inside the `massEmail.py` file, change the *body* varable to match your content.
-4. Run the code and input where your list is.
+6. Run the code and input where your list is.
 (Currently the script takes **Column A** as Name and **Column B** as email.
 You can freely change this if you want.)

 ## Contribution
 This project is released under the MIT lisence.
 Anyone can change, add, delete, and alter the code in whatever way the may like.
 You may create a pull request at any time but spams will be blocked.
 Rejects and accepts will not be checked on a regular basis.